frederick-vs-ja/Quuxplusone-blog/_posts/2021-09-30-the-peasants-are-revolting.md

 > A South American is describing his country to an American woman:
 > "...and our most popular sport is bull-fighting."
 >
-> "Oh!
-Isn't that revolting?" she asks.
+> "Oh!" she exclaims.
+"Isn't that revolting?"
 >
 > "No," smiles the South American.
 "That's our second-most."